UNISON members in health are at the forefront of the rapidly changing Coronavirus pandemic.

 If you are directly employed by the NHS

-If you are in your first or second trimester (less than 28 weeks pregnant), with no underlying health conditions, you should practice social distancing but can choose to continue to work in a public-facing role, provided the necessary precautions are taken – these include the use of personal protective equipment (PPE) and a risk assessment.
+If you are in your first or second trimester (less than 28 weeks pregnant), with no underlying health conditions, you should practice social distancing and work from home if possible.
+You can only continue to work in a public-facing role, provided there has been a risk assessment and the necessary precautions are taken – these include the use of personal protective equipment (PPE).

-If you are in your third trimester (more than 28 weeks pregnant), or have an underlying health condition – such as heart or lung disease – you should work from home where possible, avoid contact with anyone with symptoms of coronavirus, and significantly reduce unnecessary social contact.
+If you are in your third trimester (more than 28 weeks pregnant), or have an underlying health condition – such as heart or lung disease – you must not be deployed in roles where you are working with patients/public.
+You should be supported to work from home where possible.

 Pregnant with a heart condition

 If you fall into this category you should have received a letter from the government about “shielding”, which is a way of protecting very vulnerable people from the virus.